Teaching Probabilistic Logical Reasoning to Transformers: Training with Probabilistic Constraints

+where ``TaskLoss'' denotes the primary task loss aiming to minimize the predicted probability error for the hypothesis.
+The new additional term is the constraint violation loss used in its dual form with Lagrangian multipliers, $\lambda_j$, where $j$ is the index of rule $j$ used in constraint violation $i$ ($C_i$). $m$ is the number of selected constraints. $\lambda_j$ is adjusted during training and ultimately indicates a rule's propensity to violation.
+Consequently, as training progresses, the loss function predominantly impacts the rules with the highest accumulated $\lambda_j$.

-At inference time, we only have the context that includes textual rules and facts as the input.
-We will not use formal rules or constraints.
-Constraints are only used during training in the loss function and are not available to the model during inference.
-We expect the model to learn to obey the rules during training.
-This key point makes the model generalizable and transferable to other domains.
+\textbf{Inference} During inference, the model receives the context that includes textual rules and facts, while the formal rules and constraints that were employed during training, are not available to the model.
+We expect the model to learn to obey the rules that were utilized in the loss function during training.
+This ensures the model's generalizability and transferability across various domains.